Opposition parties in Lanka not to become part of Wickremesinghe Govt but would support its economic recovery programme from outside | Politics

 "Wickremesinghe is a person who held the post of Prime Minister, formed governments, and yet could not even win a single seat at the last General Election.
 He did not even have the required number of votes to enter parliament.
 If an election is used to measure the consent of the people, elections have shown that he has no mandate, and that is why the people sent him packing," he said.

-The interim government idea was mooted by the powerful Buddhist clergy and civil society as a means to find a solution for the ongoing economic crisis.
+The interim government idea was mooted by the powerful Buddhist clergy and civil society as a means to find a solution to the ongoing economic crisis.

 With Mahinda Rajapaksa's resignation on Monday, President Gotabaya Rajapaksa said he was talking to political parties to set up an interim government.